gamemanual0/gm0/source/docs/awards/award-types.rst

 -------------

 The Inspire award is the top award for an FTC team.
-It’s given to a team that consistently rises to the top in other awards categories.
+It is given to a team that consistently rises to the top in other awards categories.
-It’s also the top line on the advancement list, and the winner is guaranteed to advance to the next level in most scenarios if there is a next level, unlike the winning alliance captain in some states.
+It is also (barring host team advancement), the first advancement slot on the advancement list.
+This means the winner is guaranteed to advance to the next level in most scenarios, unlike the winning alliance captain in some states.
 In order to win the Inspire award, your team should focus on every other award category, and perform well in the robot game.
-In the past the inspire award has given much more weight to awards performance, but it seems as if the judges are now taking robot performance into consideration more.
+In the past the Inspire Award has given much more weight to awards performance, but it seems as if the judges are now taking robot performance into consideration more.
-The Inspire award comes with focusing on everything else.
 Of all the awards, this one is arguably the most subjective, as it is about how good does a team does overall, including and how much they weight outreach as compared to robot